backstage-technical-services/website/contributing.md

 These may not sound as sexy as coding a completely new area of the website, but they are actually just as important!

-* If you just want to [report issues or request new features][link-report-issue], you do not need to read this document anymore (however, we recommend you read the section on [GitLab][gitlab] so you know the basics of how it works).
+* If you just want to [report issues or request new features][link-report-issue], you do not need to read this document anymore (however, we recommend you read the section on [GitLab](#gitlab) so you know the basics of how it works).
 * If you want to get more involved with the development process please continue reading.

 ## Development tools